Meet the Crew

 Graceful, elegant, curious, hardy and friendly.
 These words best describe Alpine goats.

 As the name suggests, the Alpines’ hardiness and agility perfected them for life in the Alps mountain range.
 A strain of French Alpines was imported to the U.S. in 1922, which formed the basis of all purebred Alpines.

 Alpines are a medium breed goat weighing between 100 - 175 pounds.
 Their average production ranges between 1 -2 gallons per day

 The Nubian goat is a beautiful goat with origins as diverse as the many colors they come in.
 Goats imported from Africa, India, and the Middle East have contributed to creating this dairy goat breed, with England being the cradle where the Nubian dairy goat was refined into the breed it is today.

 Nubians are known for their long flowing ears and roman noses.
-While the amount of production isn't as high as our Alpines, they have a very high butterfat content which is perfect for making delicious goat milk cheese.
+While the amount of production isn't as high as our Alpines, they have a very high butterfat content which is perfect for making delicious goat cheese.